Lost / Stolen cards and dispute resolution procedure

 - The cardholder must immediately inform the Contact Center of the Card Centre on +94-11-2353353 in the event of a lost/stolen card.
 The Contact Centre agent will then immediately de-activate/block the card.

 - The purpose of blocking the card is to prevent further transactions being debited to the card account.
-The Call Centre agent will inform the cardholder about the transactions already performed using the lost/stolen card.
+The Contact Centre agent will inform the cardholder about the transactions already performed using the lost/stolen card.

 - If the cardholder has access to ComBank Digital – Online Banking facility, he/she can log in to the facility to block the card and also view recent transactions.